 It’s quiet outside.
 Just a few men in white drapes, clung over their shoulders and wrapped at the waist.
 The women trailing behind are in black burqas; the younger ones, in colourful long scarves that reach their fingers.
-Scrambling in the opposite direction, Labaik on our lips as proscribed by the maulana, we enter the gates of Masjid-al-Haram.
+Scrambling in the opposite direction, Labaik on our lips as taught by the maulana, we enter the gates of Masjid-al-Haram.

 “Labbayk, Allahumah labbayk!
 Labbayk, la shareeka laka, labbayk!
 Innal-hamda, wan-n’imata, laka wal-mulk.
 La shareeka lak’.” (“Here I am, O Allah, here I am.
 Here I am, You have no partner, here I am.
 Verily all praise, grace, and sovereignty belong to You.
 You have no partner.”)

-A cubic structure, covered with a black cloth and inscribed with golden lettering, it is where the foundation of Islam was laid.
-The very sight is enough to stop one in its tracks.
-It’s a different matter that we are scrambling to remember the prayer, one of the many we had to learn, even as people nudge past us to the inner enclosure.
+A cubic structure, covered with a black cloth and inscribed with golden lettering, the Baitullah is where the foundation of Islam was laid.
+It does stop you in your tracks, that first sight, even as Mom whispers the prayer, one of the many we had to learn, as people nudge past us to the inner enclosure.

 Here, the ever-swelling crowd is making circles around the structure, chanting prayers – some silently, some aloud.
-The reverberations of the place are taking hold, even as we lock hands – me with sister, sister with mother – so as not to get lost as we begin our own circumbulations.
+The reverberations of the place are taking hold, even as we lock hands – the four of us – so as not to get lost as we begin our own circumbulations.
 The floor is cold for an area with temperatures upwards of 40 degrees, one of the many improvisations enabled by the Saudi administration, a subject of much debate outside.
 Sure enough, the backdrop has tall cranes working on adding an additional floor to accommodate the rise in visitors each year.
 Looming taller than the mosque is the Royal Mecca clock tower complex.
 Me, I can’t stop looking at the Baitullah even after the tawaaf (seven circumbulations around the structure).
 It is reassuring and calm despite the calls of hundreds around.
 There is peace.
 For once, I can understand why people well up when they pray.

 Close to the Baitullah, people are yearning and scrambling to touch the Hajr-e-Aswad, being kept at bay by a security guard.
 Lore goes that this stone came down from the heavens when Prophets Ibrahim and Ismail were in a fix on how to build the Kaaba.
 It is said to adjust its height as needed.
 Other tales talk about how it was pristine white when it descended but became black because of the burgeoning sins of the people.

 Inside the Masjid-e-Nabawi, the roof is beautifully laid out against the morning sun.
 There are an array of columns, which open up like an umbrella during the day to protect against the sun.
-At night, they stand tall as minars.
+At night, they stand tall as minarets.